newca12/the-definitive-antlr4-reference-rs/README.md

 ### Usage ###
 The code use a preview of [antlr4rust 0.3](https://github.com/rrevenantt/antlr4rust/pull/29).

+### Issues with antlr4rust (all very minor so far) ###
+* starter: ArrayInitListener in translate.rs show no value in enter_value, exit_value has been used instead.
+* tour: generation with -no-listener -visitor leave LabeledExprListener usage in labeledexprparser.rs and lead to compilation error.
+Use only -visitor fix it.

 ### License ###
 © 2021 Olivier ROLAND.
 Distributed under the GPLv3 License.